About the Research Group

 Kerstin Pasterk / © Der Knopfdrücker

 Kerstin Pasterk holds a BA in Social and Cultural Anthropology as well as a BA in Transcultural Communication.
 She is currently completing an MA in Technical Translation at the Centre for Translation Studies at the University of Vienna.
-Since February 2023, she is working as a student assistant to Prof. Hanna Risku and collaborating in the research project Rethinking Translation Expertise: A Workplace Study (RETREX).
+From February 2023 to February 2024, she was working as a student assistant to Prof. Hanna Risku and collaborating in the research project Rethinking Translation Expertise: A Workplace Study (RETREX).

-Elisa Permanschlager holds a BA in Transcultural Communication.
-She is currently completing an MA in Dialogue Interpreting at the Centre for Translation Studies at the University of Vienna.
-She has been working as a student assistant to Prof Hanna Risku since 2021, with a one-year break for an Erasmus study period in Spain.
-Since 2020 she has also been active in the Student Union of the Centre for Translation Studies, where she is a student representative.
+Elisa Permanschlager holds a BA in Transcultural Communication and is currently pursuing an MA in Dialogue Interpreting at the Centre for Translation Studies at the University of Vienna.
+From October 2021 to December 2024, she has been working as a student assistant to Prof. Hanna Risku, with a one-year break for an Erasmus study period in Spain.
+In addition, she has been actively involved in the Student Union of the Centre for Translation Studies since 2020, where she is a student representative.
+Currently, she is also working as an organisational assistant to Prof. Hanna Risku.

 Hanna Risku - Head of Research Group